-Some day in America, we will achieve election integrity.
-District lines will be drawn so that voters choose the party that represents them, not vice-versa.
-Registering to vote will be easy and convenient for eligible voters; every registered voter (and no one else) will easily be able to cast one and only one ballot.
-Every vote will be counted exactly as the voter intended; and voters will routinely be provided with verification that our election results accurately reflect the will of the electorate.
-Legislators will not be beholden to special interest monies for their offices and voters will be assured that their voices will be heard in the halls of government, unfiltered by special interest money.
+Some day in America, district lines will be drawn so that voters choose who represents them, not vice-versa.
+Registering to vote will be easy and convenient; every registered voter and no one else will easily be able to cast one and only one ballot.
+Every vote will be counted exactly as the voter intended unaffected by error or fraud, and election results routinely verified before they are certified as final.
+Voters' voices will be heard in the halls of government, unfiltered by special interest money.

 The Election Integrity Action Team is committed to protecting all aspects of Wisconsin's elections.
 While we support those who are working to make voter registration and voting more convenient and reliable for eligible voters, we are currently focusing our efforts on the appropriate use and management of election technology.

 When our grandparents' votes were counted in public, every total was routinely double-checked before being declared final.
 With voting machines, however, our votes are counted only once inside a black box.
 The software inside that box was created by a private company in some other state--and possibly modified by whoever hacked in afterwards.
 And yet in Wisconsin, no one checks whether our voting machines counted accurately before election results are declared final.
-Even in the closest races, recounts are done by machine rather than by actually looking at the ballots.
+Even in the closest races, recounts are usually done by machine rather than by actually looking at the ballots.

 In Wisconsin, a very small number of voting machines are audited for accuracy, but only after November elections in even-numbered years (never after any other election); only for a small fraction of the precincts; and--we're not making this up--only after the machine-counted results have been declared final.